Culture of the United States: Broadcasting

 Television constitutes a significant part of the traditional media of the United States.
 Household ownership of television sets in the country is 96.7%, and the majority of households have more than one set.
 The peak ownership percentage of households with at least one television set occurred during the 1996–97 season, with 98.4% ownership.
 As a whole, the television networks of the United States is the largest and most syndicated in the world.

-As of August 2013, approximately 114,200,000 American households own at least one television set.

-In 2014, due to a recent surge in the number and popularity of critically acclaimed television series, many critics have said that American television is currently enjoying a golden age.
+In August 2013, approximately 114,200,000 American households owned at least one television set.
+In the 2010s, due to a surge in the number and popularity of critically acclaimed television series, many critics said that American television was enjoying a second golden age.